 With a final wave, the royal visit to Ontario was over.
 As the aircraft pushed off from the tarmac, the Royal Standard and Canadian flag drifted through the brisk air ending the historic trip.

 On Thursday, the royal couple visited Varsity Stadium and presented new Colours to the Royal Regiment of Canada and the Toronto Scottish Regiment.
-A less than capacity crowd watched on as the ceremony took place.
+A less than capacity crowd watched on as the ceremony took place amid frigid temperatures.
 Prince Charles serves as Colonel-in-Chief to both regiments.

 “As you watch on with your new colours, please be aware of your Colonel-in-Chief’s undying interest and concern in all you do, but above all, the pride I feel being associated with two such special regiments,” the prince said.
 “God bless and preserve you all,” he added.

-Their Royal Highnesses’ continue their 11-day visit to Canada on Saturday in Victoria, B.C., then return to London on November 12.
+Their Royal Highnesses’ continue their 11-day visit to Canada on Saturday in Victoria, B.C., and then return to London on November 12.